danielbradley/Extract/README.md

 Techically, both text systems ignore any remaining text on the line, however, some systems such as github, allow remaining text to hint at a programming language.

-'Extract' uses these superfluous characters as a pattern that identifies the pre-formatted text block.
+Likewise, 'Extract' uses these superfluous characters as a pattern that identifies the pre-formatted text block.
-The following pre-formatted text block begins with the tag "```tables`, which identifies it with the pattern "tables"
+The following pre-formatted text block begins with the tag "```tables`, which identifies it with the pattern "tables".

 ```tables
 CREATE TABLE users